ZekomZ/simplify-joomla-virtuemart-module/README.md

 Ref: http://virtuemart.net/

 ## Installation
-1/ Download this module as a ZIP file, unpack it and run the ant build script provided.
+1/ Unzip the download and install the built module zip file (located in the 'dist' folder) through the Joomla admin panel.

-2/ Install the newly built module zip file (located in the 'dist' folder) through the Joomla admin panel.
+2/ Follow the instructions on-screen to add Simplify Commerce as a payment method to VirtueMart

-3/ Follow the instructions on-screen to add Simplify Commerce as a payment method to VirtueMart
+Optionally, you can build your own module zip file by executing an 'ant' command within the root directory.
+This will overwrite the existing module zip file.

 You can manage your Simplify account (view deposits, perform refunds etc.) using the Simplify dashboard at https://www.simplify.com/commerce/.